All Products

 Description

-• Bandwidth requirement: The server on which the source cluster is deployed must have sufficient outbound bandwidth (no less than 100 Mbit/s).
+• Bandwidth requirement: The server that hosts the source database must have an outbound bandwidth of 100 Mb/s or more.
 Otherwise, the data migration speed decreases.

 • Requirements for the objects to migrate:

-• DTS does not migrate the read-only nodes of the source PolarDB for MySQL cluster.
+• Migration of read-only nodes from the source PolarDB for MySQL cluster is not supported.

-• DTS does not migrate Object Storage Service (OSS) external tables from the source PolarDB for MySQL cluster.
+• Migration of OSS external tables from the source PolarDB for MySQL cluster is not supported.

-• The tables to be migrated have PRIMARY KEY or UNIQUE constraints:
+• All tables to be migrated have primary keys or UNIQUE constraints:

-• The objects to be migrated contain tables that do not have primary keys or UNIQUE constraints:
+• The migration objects include tables that have no primary keys or UNIQUE constraints:

 Note

-During schema migration, DTS automatically adds fields to destination tables.
-For more information, see the Additional columns section of this topic.
+During schema migration, DTS adds fields to the destination table.
+For more information, see Additional column information.

-• The binary logging feature must be enabled and the loose_polar_log_bin parameter must be set to on.
-Otherwise, error messages are returned during the precheck and the data migration task fails to be started.
-For more information, see Enable binary logging and Modify parameters.
+• Enable binary logging (Binlog) and set the loose_polar_log_bin parameter to on.
+Otherwise, an error is reported during the precheck and the data migration task cannot start.
+For more information about how to enable binary logging and modify parameters, see Enable binary logging and Modify parameters.

 Note